BlackMetalz/Mysql/Replication_Setup.md

 Config mysql file like this. /data of mine is 4Tb and i do have 16Gb Ram for this slave ( master 128Gb ).
 So i can set innodb-buffer-pool-size = 12G
 It is important to create all folder in config file before start mysql and installed percona tool for mysql server, i also used percona server 5.7 in this case

+If server is ubuntu.
+Copy this to /etc/mysql/conf.d/mysql.cnf
 ```
 [mysql]